chadblack/2023SPORT/docs/Syllabus/assignments.md

     For your self-evaluation, you will need to list each class meeting that you missed by date.
 Please keep track of them.
 Better yet, don't miss class.
 If you do have to miss class, give me a quick email heads up.

-[^1]: Thanks to [Mark Sample](https://twitter.com/samplereality/status/1564016056208949249) and [Shawn Graham](https://shawngraham.github.io/hist1900/2.Assessment/Assessment/#engagement)for helping reframe my sense of "participation."
+[^1]: Thanks to [Mark Sample](https://twitter.com/samplereality/status/1564016056208949249) and [Shawn Graham](https://shawngraham.github.io/hist1900/2.Assessment/Assessment/#engagement) for helping reframe my sense of "participation."